brendanhay/amazonka/README.md

 with 20 seconds of delay between each attempt, until the `Wait` criteria succeeds, fails, or exceptionally exits.

+See each individual service for more information on what waiters are supported.

 ### Presigned URLs

 Presigned URLs can be generated for services which are an instance of [`AWSPresigner`](http://brendanhay.nz/amazonka/amazonka-core/Network-AWS-Types.html#t:AWSPresigner).